 - Get a fresh haircut and/or shave.

 It might seem superficial to some but this can help.
-If you feel attractive and fresh you will be that much more collected and any amount of extra confidence is important to speaking better.
+If you feel attractive and fresh you will be that much more collected and any amount of extra confidence is important to speak better.

 5. Relax and Change Your Perspective